Competitive Erosion is Conformally Invariant: Main ideas and organization of the article

-\nin The technical core in the paper consists of the following: \begin{itemize} \item Proof of Theorem~\ref{negdrift123}, which uses an electrical resistance argument involving Rayleigh's monotonicity principle to establish the drift \eqref{e.drift}. \end{itemize} Once \eqref{e.drift} is established we use Azuma's inequality to argue that the process $w(\sigma_t)$ spends nearly all its time in a neighborhood of its maximum.
-These ingredients together with a general estimate relating hitting times to stationary distributions (Lemma~\ref{hitstation}) establish Theorem~\ref{quantmainresult}.\\ \nin To prove Theorem \ref{mainresult} from Theorem \ref{quantmainresult} we show that starting erosion from a configuration $\sigma\in \cA_{\e},$ the remaining dust particles (red particles in $\U_{(\alpha-\e )}$) get wiped off quickly.
-This is shown using robust IDLA estimates on $\U_n$ starting from the random environment $\sigma.$ Proof of such estimates constitutes the remaining technical challenge.
+To prove Theorem \ref{mainresult} from Theorem \ref{quantmainresult} we show that starting erosion from a configuration $\sigma\in \cA_{\e},$ the remaining dust particles (red particles in $\U_{(\alpha-\e ),n}$) get wiped off quickly.
+This part of the proof is delicate and uses IDLA estimates on $\U_n$ starting from the random environment $\sigma.$ Proofs of such estimates constitute the remaining technical challenge and is presented in Section \ref{IDLArobust}.
+The proof of the main result appears in Section \ref{pmr}.
+We finish the proofs of some lemmas stated and used in Section \ref{mht} in Appendix \ref{pol}.
+Some basic geometric facts used throughout the article are proved in Appendix \ref{RWE}.